 How to hang outdoor cafe lights the right way around a backyard deck using electrical supplies from the home improvement store.
 Add a bit of ambiance to your outdoor space with this easy string light project.

 Since we started working on the back yard this past spring, I've been dying to add some cafe lights around the deck.
-The problem we have though, is that there’s no roof or overhead structure that we can attach them to and I didn’t want to hang them on the railing, so we have been forced to go cafe light(less) all summer. 😉
+The problem we have though, is that there's no roof or overhead structure that we can attach them to.
+I didn't want to hang them on the railing, so we have been forced to go cafe light(less) all summer. 😉

 I knew what I wanted to do but I wasn't sure how to do it.
 After some thought, some internet searching and several trips to Home Depot, I came up with a good-looking, easy to do and relatively inexpensive way to hang them above our deck.

 Although this project was relatively inexpensive and easy to do, it did require us to perform some basic electrical tasks.
 Including the 2 boxes of cafe lights, we were able to do this project for under $70.